imhazige/benchmark-test-java-php-nodejs/python/django/README.md

  it will create a temp database based on the database setting for test the app common

  `python manage.py test common.utils_tests` test one file only

+ ## Conclusion
+ I don't like python:
+ - Hard to deploy : need depend on WSGI, not a standalone runnable application, not easy to develop on windows.
+ - I don't like its syntax, the IDE can not do easily auto format. you have to check the indent if there are problem.